Star Wars: The Force Unleashed: Downloadable content

-Three downloadable content (DLC) levels for the game were released.
+Three DLC levels for the game were released for the PS3, Xbox 360, and computer versions of the game.
 The first one is set during the events of the main story and explores more of Starkiller's background, while the second and third ones expand upon the non-canonical Dark Side ending of the game, taking place in their own alternate timeline.
+All three DLC packs are included on-disc in the Ultimate Sith Edition for all abovementioned three platforms.

 The Coruscant DLC depicts Starkiller, at some point before traveling to Kashyyyk, deciding to visit the abandoned Jedi Temple to learn more about his identity and connection to the Force.
 After fighting his way past the Imperial security forces, he reaches the old Council Chambers, where he meets Kento Marek's spirit who tells him that he needs to pass three Jedi trials.
 Upon doing so, Starkiller is faced with a mysterious Sith warrior, revealed to be a dark reflection of himself created by his own fear.
 Following his defeat, Starkiller finds a holocron left by Marek, who reveals himself as his father and implores him to return to the light side.
 Starkiller then returns to the Rogue Shadow to resume his current mission.

 The Tatooine and Hoth DLC's are set during alternate depictions of A New Hope and The Empire Strikes Back, respectively, and present Starkiller as the Emperor's trusted assassin, referred to as "Lord Starkiller".

-In the Tatooine DLC, he is tasked with retrieving the Death Star plans stolen by the Rebel Alliance, which have been tracked to Tatooine.
-He visits Jabba the Hutt, who has knowledge on the plans' whereabouts, revealing they are in the possession of two droids at Mos Eisley.
+In the Tatooine DLC, he's tasked with retrieving the Death Star plans stolen by the Rebel Alliance, which have been tracked to Tatooine.
+He visits Jabba the Hutt, who has knowledge on the plans' whereabouts, revealing that they're in the possession of two droids at Mos Eisley.
 When Starkiller refuses to work for him, Jabba attempts to have Starkiller eaten by his rancor.
 Killing the beast, Starkiller escapes from Jabba's palace after massacring Jabba's mercenaries, including Boba Fett.
 At Mos Eisley, Starkiller kills Jedi Master Obi-Wan Kenobi after a duel which allows the droids to board the Millennium Falcon, though Starkiller manages to place a tracking device on the ship before it takes off.

-In the Hoth DLC, Starkiller partakes in the Battle of Hoth, where the Empire attacks the weakened Rebel Alliance's base.
+In the Hoth DLC, Starkiller partakes in the Battle of Hoth, where the Empire attacks the weakened Rebel Alliance base.
 During the battle, Starkiller infiltrates the base with orders to capture Luke Skywalker, who had begun training as a Jedi.
 Starkiller finds and defeats Skywalker in the base's hangar, severing his right hand.
 When the Falcon tries to take off, Starkiller seizes the ship with the Force while goading Skywalker to give into the Dark Side to rescue his friends.
-Skywalker attacks Starkiller with Force lightning, causing him to let go of the ship and congratulate Skywalker for embracing the Dark Side, planning to make him his apprentice the same way Vader did to him.
+Skywalker attacks Starkiller with Force lightning, causing him to let go of the ship and congratulate Skywalker for embracing the Dark Side, planning to make him his apprentice the same way that Vader did to him.